imd9/Project-3-Concordance-of-microarray-and-RNA-Seq-differential-gene-expression/README.md

 1. STAR.qsub - written by Preshita Dave.
 Executes the alignment used by the STAR module and outputs the aligned bam files and alignment statistics.
 2. multiqc.qsub - written by Preshita Dave.
 Inputs the MultiQC module which summarizes the FastQC and STAR output files to generate an html file that displays overall statistics.
+3. run_limma.R - written by Monica Roberts.
+Executes limma differential expression analysis for each treatment group on the RMA expression matrix provided by the authors.
+Writes the output to csv files that are used in part 6 for concordance calculations.
+Also plots statistics from limma analysis.
+4. part6.R - written by Monica Roberts.
+Takes limma DE results and DESeq2 results and does analysis on concordance between the two methods.
+Calculates true intersection, concordance score, and generates plots from the analysis.